FutureWeaver: Planning Test-Time Compute for Multi-Agent Systems with Modularized Collaboration

 \subsection{Self-Play Reflection}

-Dual-level planning requires estimates of the execution cost for both agents and collaboration modules in order to conduct long-term planning.
-Also, for the collaboration modules, we need effective ways to structure multi-agent collaborations.
-To address both needs, \sys employs \textit{self-play reflection}, an \emph{iterative} process that builds experience by generating execution trajectories on a subset of validation tasks and uses this experience both to compute the average cost of invoking each agent or module and to automatically construct collaboration modules from recurring interaction patterns.
+Dual-level planning requires estimates of the performance and execution cost for agents and collaboration modules.
+Additionally, for collaboration modules, we require an effective way to structure multi-agent collaborations.
+To address both needs, \sys employs \textit{self-play reflection}, an offline, iterative process that builds experience by generating execution trajectories on a subset of validation tasks and uses this experience both to (1) collect performance and cost estimates of each agent or module and to (2) automatically construct collaboration modules from recurring interaction patterns.

-Formally, given the set of actions $\mathcal{A}'$, the system executes multiple trajectories and logs the agents invoked, subtasks addressed, outputs produced, and costs incurred.
-The average execution cost is then estimated as
+Formally, given a set of actions $\mathcal{A}'$, the system executes multiple trajectories on validation tasks to construct the experience buffer $\mathcal{D}_{\text{exp}}$, logging the agents invoked, subtasks addressed, outputs produced, and costs incurred.
+This dataset provides the necessary statistics for both planning levels.

-providing the statistics required for long-term planning.
-While in theory the cost of invoking an agent or module depends on both $a$ and the specific subtask $\upsilon$, enumerating all possible subtasks is infeasible.
-We therefore relax this assumption and approximate the cost by averaging across observed subtasks in self-play trajectories, treating the resulting estimate as transferable across tasks.
+\textbf{Cost Estimation.} While the cost of invoking an agent or module theoretically depends on both the component $a$ and the specific subtask $\upsilon$, enumerating all possible subtasks is infeasible.
+We therefore relax this assumption and approximate the cost by averaging across observed subtasks in self-play trajectories, treating the resulting estimate as transferable across tasks\footnote{We provide an empirical analysis of the gap between cost estimation and actual costs in \Cref{sec:reliabilty_mean_cost}.}.
+Thus, the average execution cost of each agent or module is estimated as: